 The cognitive load theory is well explained in an article by Cynthia J. Brame

-“Cognitive Load Theory suggests that any learning experience has
+“Cognitive Load Theory sugges ts that any learning experience has three components.

 The second component of any learning experience is germane load, which is the level of cognitive activity necessary to reach the desired learning outcome- e.g., to make the comparisons, do the analysis, elucidate the steps necessary to master the lesson.
 The ultimate goal of these activities is for the learner to incorporate the subject under study into a schema of richly connected ideas.

-The third component of a learning experience is extraneous load, which is a cognitive effort that does not help the learner toward the desired learning outcome.
-It is often characterized as the load that arises from a poorly designed lesson (e.g., confusing instructions, extra information), but may also be a load that arises due to stereotype threat or imposter syndrome.
-These concepts are more fully articulated and to some extent critiqued in an excellent review by de Jong (2010) “
+The third component of a learning experience is extraneous load, which is cognitive effort that does not help the learner toward the desired learning outcome.
+It is often characterized as load that arises from a poorly designed lesson (e.g., confusing instructions, extra information), but may also be load that arises due to stereotype threat or imposter syndrome.
+These concepts are more fully articulated and to some extent critiqued in an excellent review by de Jong (2010)’

-In an article by Richard E. Mayer & Roxana Moreno (2003): Nine Ways to Reduce Cognitive Load in Multimedia Learning, Educational Psychologist, 38:1, 43-52, there are some well-researched load reduction methods as shown below to better manage the cognitive load and thus maximize learning outcomes.
+In an article by Richard E. Mayer & Roxana Moreno (2003): Nine Ways to Reduce Cognitive Load in Multimedia Learning, Educational Psychologist, 38:1, 43-52, as shown below, he cited some well researched load reduction methods in multimedia instruction to better manage the cognitive load and thus maximize learning outcomes.